Stochastic Inflation in Numerical Relativity: Stochastic Numerical Relativity

 \subsection{Numerical Pipeline}

-Numerically solving eqns.~\eqref{eq:CoarseGrainedADM_Dyn3}, \eqref{eq:CoarseGrainedADM_Dyn1} and \eqref{eq:CoarseGrainedADM_Dyn2} from initial data, while satisfying \eqref{eq:CoarseGrainedADM_Con1} and \eqref{eq:CoarseGrainedADM_Con2}, requires a well-posed reformulation leading to the BSSN equations and variables \cite{BSSN_BS,BSSN_SN} presented in Appendix \ref{app:BSSN}.
-These equations along with \eqref{eq:ReqISTORIZ1} for the noise amplitude, with or without long wavelength backreaction, are the main equations of our stochastic inflation formulation for numerical relativity (NR).
-To our knowledge, there is currently no other stochastic NR code whether it is for an inflating spacetime or not.
+Numerically solving eqns.~\eqref{eq:CoarseGrainedADM_Dyn3}, \eqref{eq:CoarseGrainedADM_Dyn1} and \eqref{eq:CoarseGrainedADM_Dyn2} from initial data, while satisfying \eqref{eq:CoarseGrainedADM_Con1} and \eqref{eq:CoarseGrainedADM_Con2}, requires a well-posed reformulation leading to the BSSN equations and variables \cite{BSSN_BS,BSSN_SN} recalled in Appendix \ref{app:BSSN}.
+These equations along with \eqref{eq:ReqISTORIZ1} for the noise amplitude are the main equations of our stochastic inflation formulation for numerical relativity (NR).
+To our knowledge, {this is the first code of this kind.}

 Before incorporating any stochasticity, multiple codes are available to solve the BSSN system.
-In this work, we chose to use the most recent \textsc{GRTeclyn} \cite{GRTeclyn}\footnote{Note that an official puiblic release is not yet available, but the software is open-access and reproduces the scalar sector of \cite{Launay2025} against the well established \textsc{GRChombo} \cite{Clough_2015,Andrade2021}.}.
+In this work, we chose to use the most recent \textsc{GRTeclyn} \cite{GRTeclyn}\footnote{Note that an official public release is not yet available, but the software is open-access and reproduces the scalar sector of \cite{Launay2025} against the well established \textsc{GRChombo} \cite{Clough_2015,Andrade2021}.}.
 It inherits the \textsc{AMReX} software \cite{amrex} within its core, which enables the efficient scalable use of GPU offloading and adaptive mesh refinement (AMR) to solve generic PDEs with finite volume methods.
 In this work, the numerical scheme of the time evolution is a $4$th order Runge-Kutta (RK$4$).